 Visits to places of worship are organised as an important part of developing a child's understanding of the role religion plays in communities.
-Prior to all visits, staff will carry out a formal risk assessment, if necessary, visiting the venue prior to creating the risk assessment.
-Staff will ensure that the context of the learning that will take place during the visit, will not undermine a child's own faith or challenge their belief; it will only be presenting a knowledge base about a faith.
-Permission will be sought from parents/carers for each child to attend the visit.
+Prior to all visits staff will carry out a formal risk assessment, visiting the venue prior to creating the risk assessment.
+Staff will ensure that the context of the learning (that will take place during the visit) will not undermine a child's own faith or challenge their belief; it will only be presenting a knowledge base about a faith.
+Curricular enriching experiences, such as visits to a to places of worship, are covered in the Trust's Home School Agreement and permission is sought from each child upon admission.
 We acknowledge the sensitivity that some families may have with regard to their child visiting another place of worship; staff must ensure that they do all they can to assure parents and encourage pupil participation.